cptshirty/KupitBot/README.md

-# DiscountBot
+# KupiBot
-Bot for scraping discount offers for food
+Bot for scraping discount offers on Kupi.cz